 Network: Node.js upholds an open-source community.
 Many excellent open-source modules have been added to Node applications over time.

-Occasion-Driven Input and output: The non-blocking features of Node allow your server to begin processing another API request once it has received all the information from the first request.
+Occasion-Driven Input and Output: The non-blocking feature of Node allows your server to begin processing another API request once it has received all the information from the first request.

 Source: Clockwise Software